-8 Things to do in Utrecht with kids
+8 Things to do in Utrecht with Kids

 1.Spoorwegmuseum

 The museum is child friendly, it has slides outside, a small kids only train and more attractions which are fun for kids of all ages.
 Next to the attractions there are also shows.
-For instance an conductor who tells of his last ride on the Orient express.
+For instance a conductor who tells of his last ride on the Orient express.
 Inside and outside there are different locks and barrels displayed.
 You’re allowed to go inside a few.
 The museum has a regular set-up and temporary exhibitions.
 It’s a museum in which the kids can play, and the parents can join in, which gives also the experience of being inside a train, but next to hands on experience there’s also a “serieus” part.

 Spoorwegmuseum